-Your doctor may order a combination of tests and procedures to diagnose osteomyelitis and to determine which germ is causing the infection, such as:
+Your doctor may order a combination of tests and procedures to diagnose osteomyelitis and to determine which germ is causing the infection.
+Tests may include:

 Blood tests may reveal elevated levels of white blood cells and other factors that may indicate that your body is fighting an infection.
-If your osteomyelitis was caused by an infection in the blood, tests may reveal what germs are to blame.
+If osteomyelitis is caused by an infection in the blood, tests may reveal which germs are to blame.

-No blood test exists that tells your doctor whether you do or do not have osteomyelitis.
-However, blood tests do give clues that your doctor uses to decide what further tests and procedures you may need.
+No blood test can tell your doctor whether you do or don't have osteomyelitis.
+However, blood tests can give clues to help your doctor decide what additional tests and procedures you may need.